-- The easiest method to register to vote is online at LAVOTE.GOV. - ▲ Voter registration applications are also available at most government buildings like a library, DMV office, and the Registrar Headquarters in Norwalk. - ▲ Voters must register to vote by May 23 to receive a Vote by Mail ballot for this election.
+- A The easiest method to register to vote is online at LAVOTE.GOV. - Voter registration applications are also available at most government buildings like libraries, DMV offices, Post Offices, and the Registrar Headquarters in Norwalk. - Voters must register to vote by October 24 to receive a Vote by Mail ballot for this election.

-HOW CAN I CHECK IF I'M REGISTERED TO VOTE OR MY REGISTRATION STATUS?
+HOW CAN I CHECK MY REGISTRATION STATUS?

-Voters can check their registration status and information online at LAVOTE.GOV/VRSTATUS.
+Voters can check their registration status and information online at LAVOTE.GOV/VRSTATUS or call (800) 815-2666, option 2.

-CAN I STILL VOTE IF I MISS THE REGISTRATION DEADLINE?
+CAN I VOTE IF I MISS THE REGISTRATION DEADLINE?

 Yes.
-Any eligible voter who misses the May 23 deadline can still vote in person at any Vote Center in L.A.
+Any eligible voter who misses the October 24 deadline can still vote in person at any Vote Center in L.A.
 County via Conditional Voter Registration (same-day registration).

-WHEN SHOULD I UPDATE MY VOTER REGISTRATION INFO?
+HOW AND WHEN SHOULD I UPDATE MY VOTER REGISTRATION?